Neck pain and posture

 Conclusion

 There is no wrong attitude.
 There is also no perfect posture.
 The best posture is the following posture.
-Try changing your posture every 20 minutes.
+Try to change your posture every 20 minutes.
 Do you work a lot sitting down?
 Try using our tips or exercises.

-After our tips still suffer from neck pain Or other complaints you just can't get rid of?
-Make an appointment with one of our therapists now and they will help you!
+After our tips still bothered neck pain or other complaints you just can't get rid of?
+Make an appointment with one of our therapists now and they will help you out!